Githubense/raspberryColorVision/README.md

 * cameraVisionKINECT.m for Kinect sensors
 * raspVideo.m for Raspberry Pi cameras

-Special thanks for J. A. for his contribution.
+Special thanks to J. A. for his contribution.